deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Your career?"

 Regaari made an uncomfortable noise.
-"It's…complicated."
+"It's...complicated."

 "I'm a medic, *compadre*.
 I can handle complicated."

 Regaari wobbled his head sideways in a '*fair enough*' gesture.
-"I…had some disagreements with the clan." he said.
+"I...had some disagreements with the clan." he said.
 "This was early in our negotiations with the Dominion, and I was part of the inquiry into the missing transports.
 We had all of the circumstantial evidence we could have wanted that proved there were Dominion species involved, and that this '*unauthorized*' researcher was anything but, but nothing concrete.
 Meanwhile, I found out that the Whitecrest Clan—and several other powerful Clans—were all preparing as if our membership of the Dominion was a foregone conclusion.
 Buying shares and equipment, training and indoctrinating our new Brothers a certain way, that kind of thing."

 "You suspected corruption in your own ranks?"
 WARHORSE guessed.

 "No. I wasn't so cynical back then.
 I was appalled, of course.
 As far as I was concerned, even circumstantial evidence that the Dominion was involved in our transports going missing—and complacency is collusion, as far as I'm concerned—was reason enough to abandon the negotiations on the spot and approach the Celzi Alliance.
-Of course, now I know that the Alliance is just as bad, but…"
+Of course, now I know that the Alliance is just as bad, but..."

-He shook himself. "…Rather than discussing the matter with some of my more seasoned Brothers, I took it straight to one of the Fathers, convinced that it was an honest oversight, and that when they saw the evidence we had gathered, the mistake would be corrected."
+He shook himself. "...Rather than discussing the matter with some of my more seasoned Brothers, I took it straight to one of the Fathers, convinced that it was an honest oversight, and that when they saw the evidence we had gathered, the mistake would be corrected."

 "Bad move?"

-"The Father I approached was one of the…hmm…quiet conspirators.
+"The Father I approached was one of the...hmm...quiet conspirators.
 Not one of the obvious beneficiaries of the deal, but still very much involved, and who stood to gain."

 "What happened?"